abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 The keyword **scale** sets the precision in **bc** program.
 Instead of using **bc** interactively and providing via keyboard _stdin_ for its execution, we have just piped the _stdout_ of **echo** as an input to **bc**.

 For more sophisticated use cases, for instance when you want to use special mathematical functions, etc, use **bc -l**.
-The flag '-l' (ell) loads in the memory in addition the heavy mathematical libraries, which are otherwise not needed for simple calculations.
-If the scale is not specified, it has defaulted to 1 when **bc** is called, and to 20 when **bc -l** is called.
+The flag '-l' (ell) loads additionally in the memory the heavy mathematical libraries, which are otherwise not needed for simple calculations.
+If the scale is not specified, it is defaulted to 1 when **bc** is called, and to 20 when **bc -l** is called.

 The math library of **bc** defines the following example functions:
 ```bash